 Areas to be covered in a preparatory training workshop for midwives were identified through findings in the FGDs, in dialogue with the midwives at both sites and in reference group meetings.
-The research team then tailored a 1 1⁄2 day workshop for all midwives at both sites, held prior to intervention commencement.
-In response to the needs expressed, the main focus was group processes including person-centred care(38) and motivational interviewing (MI) in groups(40).
-A two-day follow-up session is planned during the intervention period to enable feedback on implementation and address any issues arising.
+The research team then tailored a 11⁄2 day workshop for all midwives at both sites, held prior to intervention commencement.
+In response to the needs expressed, the main focus was group processes including PCC and MI in groups.
+A 2-day follow-up session is planned during the intervention period to enable feedback on implementation and address any issues arising.

-The interpreters' preparation included two hours of information regarding the structure of the ANC care system, introduction to the Hooyo-project and the gANC model emphasising dialogue and MI-principles, participation in meetings with involved midwives and receiving a written project manual (described below).
+The interpreters' preparation included 2 hours of information regarding the structure of the ANC care system, introduction to the Hooyo Project and the gANC model emphasising dialogue and MI principles, participation in meetings with involved midwives and receiving a written project manual (described below).